processone/docs.ejabberd.im/content/admin/guide/configuration.md

 when it is impossible to establish direct peer-to-peer connection.

-You should configure `ejabberd_stun` listening module as described in [listened] section.
+You should configure `ejabberd_stun` listening module as described in [Listening Module](#listening-module) section.
 The specific configurable options are:

 `tls: true|false`